Benedetto Santapaola: Links with business and politics

 After Dalla Chiesa's murder, investigating magistrate Giovanni Falcone found a note that indicated that Dalla Chiesa had discovered that Santapaola was on the payroll of Costanzo.
-Falcone encouraged colonel Elio Pizzuti of the Italian Financial/Customs Police (Guardia di Finanza) to look into their financial records.
+Falcone encouraged Colonel Elio Pizzuti of the Italian Financial/Customs Police (Guardia di Finanza) to look into their financial records.
 Pizzuti found ample evidence of corruption and political influence peddling by the four Knights that tied together the local Mafia, high finance and political figures.

 Santapaola had been a guest at the wedding of Costanzo's nephew and had been hiding in one of Costanzo's luxury hotels near Catania.
 He also had access to the private game reserve of another one of the Knights, Gaetano Graci.
 Mario Rendo bought all his cars from Santapaola's car dealership, while wiretaps revealed Rendo's executives discussing subcontracting with various mafiosi.

 Pizzuto also discovered a massive tax fraud by the Knights through phoney receipts and a list of payoffs to politicians and magistrates.
 Rendo told inspectors that the false receipts were necessary to create a slush fund for government contracts.
 (A prelude to the scandal of political bribery known as Tangentopoli that would emerge ten years later in 1992.)
 Rendo discussed the investigations of Pizzuti with his boss, Treasury minister Rino Formica of the Italian Socialist Party (PSI).
 Pizzuti was promoted and sent to Triest in North Italy – as far away as possible from Sicily.

 Later, photographs turned up showing the mayor and members of the Catania city council with Santapaola, while a clan war bloodied the streets at the time.
-One picture showed Santapaola in friendly embrace with Salvatore Lo Turco, a member of the Sicilian parliament's Antimafia Commission.
+One picture showed Santapaola in a friendly embrace with Salvatore Lo Turco, a member of the Sicilian parliament's Antimafia Commission.

-The Catanese Mafia was generally able to learn about arrest warrants before they were issued and sometimes have names crossed of the list.
+The Catanese Mafia was generally able to learn about arrest warrants before they were issued and sometimes have names crossed off the list.
 The police released Santapaola after only a few routine questions when his bulletproof car had been found at the scene of a vicious shoot-out in which several people had been killed.
 Moreover, they continued to grant him a license to bear arms, despite his well-known criminal record.